navix/ngfe/README.md

 [![npm version](https://badge.fury.io/js/ngfe.svg)](https://www.npmjs.com/package/ngfe)
 ![CI](https://github.com/navix/ngfe/actions/workflows/ci.yml/badge.svg)

-# 🧰 ngfe | Angular Forms Extra
+# ngfe | Angular Forms Engine | Template-based Signal Forms

 Boosted template-driven Angular forms.

-It is an alternative for the Angular `FormsModule`.
+It is an alternative for the Angular Forms of any kind: simpler, more flexible, more powerful, no restrictions.

-If your project have complex and dynamic forms this lib will save you a lot of time and lines of code.
+If your project have complex and dynamic forms this package will save you a lot of time and lines of code.

 > [StackBlitz showcase](https://stackblitz.com/edit/ngfe-showcase?file=src/app/app.component.html)

 ## Features

 * **Focused on template-driven approach.**
+* **Signal under the hood.**
 * **Less abstractions, ultimate control.**
 * **More freedom for developers.**
 * Nothing exceptionally new for Angular people.